 Tushy goes far beyond plastic-free TP with sleek and modern bidets that scrap toilet paper altogether for a waste-free water spray.
 We’re not kidding when we say that their Ace Electric Bidet, complete with heated water, a heated seat, and a bum blowdryer, is a life-changing experience!

-Or opt for tree-free TP from Cloud Paper.
+Or opt for tree-free TP from Save Trees.
 We love using their renewable bamboo that’s made without the usual chlorine bleach, and, dyes, and scents.

 Index: Zero Waste Toilet Paper Brands